-If you're starting seeds indoors, it's common to find that, all of a sudden, there is green algae growing on the surface of your seed starting mix.
-This is very common when using peat-based mixes, which is what most gardeners tend to use for seed starting.
-The good news is that it's not likely to harm your seedlings, and it's fairly simple to prevent.
+Starting plants from seed is an excellent and budget-friendly way to create an array of plants in your garden.
+With indoor seed starting, all you need to do is gather light, seeds, soil, water, and food, just like when you grow plants outside.
+If you're starting to grow your seeds indoors, it's common to find a sudden plethora of green algae growing on the surface of your seed starting mix.
+This happens frequently when using peat-based mixes, which most gardeners use for seed starting.
+The good news is that it's not likely to harm seedlings, and it's fairly simple to prevent.

-Also, to help with air circulation, I like to keep an oscillating fan on low near my seed starting racks.
-This will keep your plants from staying too damp, and will also encourage stronger growth.
+To help with air circulation, keep an oscillating fan on low near your seed starting racks.
+This will keep your plants from staying too damp and will encourage stronger growth.